Satan can't hit a moving target

 But behold, to their astonishment, the city of Noah, which had hitherto been a weak place, had now, by the means of Moroni, become strong, yea, even to exceed the strength of the city Ammonihah.

 I wonder how the Nephite dissenters leading the Lamanite armies must have felt.
-They'd been gone two years, they've managed to con and flatter the Lamanites into believing that this time, they can beat the Nephites.
+They’d been gone two years, they’d managed to con and flatter the Lamanites into believing that this time, they could beat the Nephites.
 I mean, with recently defected Nephites at the helm, how could they lose?
 And here they are stammering and guessing what to do just like the Lamanites.
-Their embarrassment and deer in headlights mentality is recorded:
+Their embarrassment and deer-in-the-headlights mentality is recorded:

 Now at this time the chief captains of the Lamanites were astonished exceedingly, because of the wisdom of the Nephites in preparing their places of security… Behold, to their uttermost astonishment, they were prepared for them, in a manner which never had been known among the children of Lehi… for Moroni had altered the management of affairs among the Nephites, insomuch that the Lamanites were disappointed.